Alphonse Mucha - Chocolat Ideal

 make a cut about 1 inch deep in that side of the cake, drawing the knife

-it upside down on your cake stand or platter.
-Scoop 1/4 of the chocolate
+turn it upside down on your cake stand or platter.
+Scoop 1/4 of the

-fudge frosting into the center and smooth it out evenly to the edges with
+chocolate fudge frosting into the center and smooth it out evenly to

-your spatula.
-Turn the second layer of the cake upside down over the
+the edges with your spatula.
+Turn the second layer of the cake upside

-to restore its gloss.
-Clean frosting smudges from the stand or platter with
+the frosting to restore its gloss.
+Clean frosting smudges from the stand or

-damp paper towels and let the cake sit for 10 minutes, allowing the frosting
+platter with damp paper towels and let the cake sit for 10 minutes,

 Chocolate Fudge Frosting